jsakaluk/sakaluk-website/content/authors/raha-nemati/_index.md

 ---
 # Display name
-title: "Mhajor Singh Gill (he/him)"
+title: "Raha Nemati (She/her)"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "mhajor-singh-gill"
+- "raha-nemati"

 # Is this the primary user of the site?
 superuser: false